dci-python-backend-assignments/tdd-class-social/README.md

 This should also be added to your `requirements.txt` file with the versions.

+6. Run the command `heroku login` which redirects to the heroku website to create or login to your account.

-5. To create Heroku app for the first time type the following command:
+7. To create Heroku app for the first time type the following command:

 ```commandline
 heroku create
 ```

-6. Make adjustments to your ```settings.py``` file.
+8. Make adjustments to your ```settings.py``` file.
 Import from dj_database using the following python statement:

 ```import dj_database_url```